 Edinburgh and Lothians Health Foundation has a five-year grants strategy for 2017 – 2022, promoting healthier, longer lives for the people of Lothian.
 The strategy will focus on three broad thematic priorities of: improving the patient and carer experience, supporting and developing NHS Lothian staff, and supporting “Healthier Communities”.

-Trustees have agreed a five-year cycle running April 2017 to March 2023, of open-grant making annually focusing on (in terms of order):
+We have agreed with Trustees on a five-year cycle running April 2017 to March 2023, of open grant-making annually, focusing on:

-Specifically, trustees have agreed to develop three programmes of strategic significance: Arts in Health and Wellbeing (continuing its groundbreaking work), “Volunteering Well”, and “Gardening for Health”.
+Specifically, we have agreed to develop three programmes of strategic significance: Arts in Health and Wellbeing (continuing its groundbreaking work), “Volunteering Well”, and Greenspace and Health.
 Each of these will be underpinned by a five-year strategy, with specific outcomes.

-The Foundation will more than double its Small Grants Programme, awarding £250,000 annually to projects that have a clear and direct benefit to NHS Lothian patients in both acute and community health services.
+We have more than doubled our Small Grants Programme, awarding £200,000 annually to projects that have a clear and direct benefit to NHS Lothian patients in both acute and community health services.